sadasystems/testobjects/pyutil/README.rst

 These are generated using the pyutil/make_padding_file.py script.
 This script constructs an alphabet that it uses to generate the long string.
-This is based on Unicode code point ranges found in the script, currently over 2000 characters long, but easily extended.
+This is based on Unicode `code point ranges <common/padding.py#L18>`_ found in the script, currently over 2000 characters long, but easily extended.
 The larger the alphabet, the easier it is for the script to produce a result.